Sound Mixer Services

 Production sound mixers on Sound Devices 833 / 888 / Scorpio, Zaxcom Nova, and Lectrosonics SRc / DSQD wireless RF anchoring CDMX Mexican Spanish neutral-standard scripted dialogue capture

 Here is how this works in practice.
 Mexican production sound mixers run the largest Spanish-language scripted-dialogue mixing market in the world.
-Our mixers have anchored Cuarón's Roma 2018 (Cuarón's Best Director Oscar — the intimate naturalistic interior mix was central to the film's verisimilitude), del Toro's Pan's Labyrinth (3 Oscars 2007), Iñárritu's Bardo 2022 CDMX, the Spectre 007 Day of the Dead Zócalo opening (one of the largest urban-crowd mixed-dialogue captures on record — 1,500+ background performers), Apocalypto Yucatán Maya jungle (Mel Gibson 2006 — Yucatec Maya indigenous-language scripted dialogue with INALI certification), Sicario / Sicario 2 CDMX-Sonora, and Narcos: Mexico Netflix multi-season.
+Our mixers have anchored Cuarón's Roma 2018 (Cuarón's Best Director Oscar — the intimate naturalistic interior mix was central to the film's verisimilitude), del Toro's Pan's Labyrinth (3 Oscars 2007), Iñárritu's Bardo 2022 CDMX, the Spectre 007 Day of the Dead Zócalo opening (one of the largest urban-crowd mixed-dialogue captures on record — 1,500+ background performers), Apocalypto Yucatán Maya jungle (Mel Gibson 2006.
+Yucatec Maya indigenous-language scripted dialogue with INALI certification), Sicario / Sicario 2 CDMX-Sonora, and Narcos: Mexico Netflix multi-season.

+Here is how the work shapes up.
 On the ground, Standard mixer kit: Sound Devices 833 / 888 / Scorpio (the global feature-tier recorder reference), Sound Devices MixPre-10 II, Zaxcom Nova (the rising Zaxcom challenger), Lectrosonics SRc and DSQD wireless RF receivers, Wisycom MCR42 receivers, Lectrosonics SMV / SMQV / DCHT transmitters, Wisycom MTP41/MTP60 transmitters.
 Plus the Sennheiser MKH 416, MKH 8060, Schoeps CMIT 5U / MK41, and Sanken CS-3e shotgun bench.

 Here is the short of it.
-Mexican Spanish neutral standard (the pan-LatAm dubbing reference for Sensaciones Sónicas, New Art Dub, Audiomaster 3000, SDI Media, Iyuno, Dubbing House CDMX), regional Mexican Spanish dialects (Norteño, Yucateco, Chilango), and indigenous-language scripted dialogue across Nahuatl (1.7M speakers), Maya Yucatec (800K), Mixtec, Zapotec, Tzotzil, Tzeltal, Otomí, Totonac, and Tarahumara fall under production-sound coordination.
+Mexican Spanish neutral standard (the pan-LatAm dubbing reference for Sensaciones Sónicas, New Art Dub, Audiomaster 3000, SDI Media, Iyuno, Dubbing House CDMX), regional Mexican Spanish dialects (Norteño, Yucateco, Chilango), and indigenous-language scripted dialogue across Nahuatl (1.7M speakers), Maya Yucatec (800K), Mixtec, Zapotec, Tzotzil, Tzeltal, Otomí, Totonac, and Tarahumara fall under production-sound planning.
 The Mexican dubbing voice bench.
 The list covers Mario Castañeda (Goku), Humberto Vélez (Homer Simpson), Cristina Hernández (Sailor Moon), Pepe Toño Macías (Deadpool), Mario Filio.
 Anchors the global Spanish-language localization market.

 ACT 03